GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 Rails 5.0.0.1
 {% endhighlight %}

 After that, we can start!
-To do the experiments, we need a Rails application.
+To put it into action, we need a Rails application.
 To create a new App, type the command below.
 If you already has a Rails app, you can ignore this step.

 {% highlight bash %}
 ~/projects/ruby  rails new blog